GT-KOALA/Diffusion_DFL/README.md

 ## 3) `stock_portfolio/`

-**Mean-variance portfolio optimization** with differentiable solver layers and diffusion/Gaussian/deterministic predictors.
-Data loader builds features/targets from historical prices (Quandl).
+**Mean-variance portfolio optimization** with a differentiable KKT-based solver.
+Predictors for return/uncertainty include diffusion, Gaussian, and deterministic MLP.
+The data loader fetches and preprocesses historical prices (Quandl) to build features and targets.

 **Before you run**